DavidHe1127/JSCourt/es6/uncommon_apis.md

 a(...params, 20, ...[25]);    // 10 15 20 25
 ```

-Now let's see rest.
+### rest
 Same syntax as spread operator but collects parameters and turns them into an `array`.

 ```js
 function a(b, ...args) {